TheGamerCodes/Data-Analysis/README.md

 # Data-Analysis
-This Repo presents some of the Activities in Data Analysis using Python, from Basic to Advanced.
+This Repo presents some of the Activities in Data Analysis using Python.